This site is for the United Kingdom. Based in Canada or the United States? Try our partner CartridgeForest instead.

 Recycling — breaking cartridges down into component materials for use in different products — may be better than sending products to landfill, but is a last resort for items that can't be reused as it still uses much more energy and oil and other natural resources.

-Nothing we receive is sent to landfill.
+Nothing we or our partners receive is sent to landfill.